 Hines has been repeatedly recognized as an industry leader in property management and leasing.
 Hines joined ENERGY STAR® as a partner in 1999, and in 2001, 2002 and 2003, the U.S. Environmental Protection Agency, or EPA, named Hines as ENERGY STAR® Partner of the Year.
-Hines has also received the Sustained Excellence Award 12 times.
+Hines has also received the Sustained Excellence Award 14 times.
 An ENERGY STAR® label is a designation by the EPA for buildings that it believes show excellence in energy performance, reduced operating costs and environmental leadership.
 In 2004, Hines became the first commercial real estate company to receive the EPA's ENERGY STAR® Sustained Excellence Award.
-In each year from 2009 through 2019, the EPA honored Hines with the Sustained Excellence Award in recognition of the firm's continued leadership in superior energy management.
-As of December 31, 2019, Hines owned and/or managed 143 buildings with approximately 73 million square feet, which have received an ENERGY STAR® label.
-Also as of December 31, 2019, Hines owned and/or managed 5 buildings, representing more than 3.7 million square feet, which have received the EPA's Designed to Earn the ENERGY STAR® designation.
+In each year from 2009 through 2020, the EPA honored Hines with the Sustained Excellence Award in recognition of the firm's continued leadership in superior energy management.
+As of December 31, 2020, Hines owned and/or managed 148 buildings with approximately 71 million square feet, which have received an ENERGY STAR® label.
 Hines has been actively involved in the development of the U.S. Green Building Council's LEED rating system, the nationally accepted benchmark for the design, construction and operation of high-performance buildings.
-As of December 31, 2019, Hines has 107 projects that have been certified, pre-certified or registered under LEED's various programs.
-Together, these projects represent more than 66.8 million square feet.
+As of December 31, 2020, Hines has 171 projects that have been certified, pre-certified or registered under LEED's various programs.
+Together, these projects represent more than 90.1 million square feet.
 Hines has received more than 168 awards for buildings it has owned and/or managed from the Building Owners and Managers Association including "Building of the Year," "New Construction of the Year," "Commercial Recycler of the Year" and "Renovated Building of the Year" in local, regional, national and international competitions.
 In November 2008, Hines REIT, which is sponsored by Hines, received the NAREIT Gold Leader in the Light Award for demonstrating superior and sustained energy practices.
 The National Association of Real Estate Investment Trusts, or NAREIT, gives the award in collaboration with ENERGY STAR®.
 NAREIT again honored Hines REIT with the NAREIT Bronze Leader in the Light Award in 2009 and the NAREIT Silver Leader in the Light Award in 2010 for its continuing demonstration of superior and sustained energy practices.